Prayagraj: In Jainism

 Acharya Hemachandrasuri's Triṣaṣṭiśalākāpuruṣacaritra describes Purimtal as a 'hub of Jain activity', where multiple Tirthankaras, including Mahavira, visited and meditated.
-Mahavira is said to have practised deep meditation in the Shakatmukh Udyan nearby, and a divine Samavasaran was constructed here.
+Mahavira is said to have practised deep meditation in the shakatamukha udyana nearby, and a divine samavasarana was constructed here.
 Acharya Arnikaputra is also said to have attained omniscience and moksha near the Triveni Sangam, the confluence of the Ganges, Yamuna, and Saraswati rivers.

-In the 15th century, Akbar constructed a fort enclosing the Akshayavat tree.
+In the 15th century, Akbar constructed a fort enclosing the Akshayavata tree.
 During British rule, public access to the fort was restricted, and the shrine was relocated to the Patalpuri Śvetāmbara Jain Temple on the fort's outskirts.
-While the Patalpuri Śvetāmbara Jain Temple houses a tree worshiped as the Akshayvat, many believe the original Akshayvat is in an underground temple within the fort.
+While the Patalpuri Śvetāmbara Jain Temple houses a tree worshiped as the Akshayavata, many believe the original Akshayavata is in an underground temple within the fort.
 Maps from the British Library confirm this, showing the original temple's location at the fort's center.

 Purimtal is home to five Jain temples, including four Digambara and one Śvetāmbara temple.
-The Śvetāmbara Jain temple features a marble idol of Rishabhadeva, dating back to the 11th century CE.
-Alongside the idol, the temple enshrines images of other Tirthankaras, such as Vimalnatha, Parshvanatha, Mahavira, and Shantinatha.
+The Śvetāmbara Jain temple features a marble idol of Rishabhanatha, dating back to the 11th century CE.
+Alongside the idol, the temple enshrines images of other Tirthankaras, such as Vimalanatha, Parshvanatha, Mahavira, and Shantinatha.
 Footprints of Jain monks are also installed here.
 The Allahabad Museum further highlights the region's Jain heritage, displaying ancient idols and artefacts excavated from nearby areas.

 Purimtal is associated with numerous milestones in Jain history, including: